shoaibk-dev/.com/content/post/evaluate-expression-string-with-variables-in-php-without-eval.md

 > Never ever use eval function in PHP !

+Updated Jul 31 : we can use [Expression Language](https://github.com/symfony/expression-language)

 ## Introduction

 In some applications, we need to let user defines the expression (user lambda function) to evaluate a value or a condition.
 So we store user-defined expression in database then using `eval` function and pass variables to that function.